bcgov/data-publication/pages/faq.md

 1. iMapBC
 2. BC Map Hub (ArcGIS Online, aka AGO)
 3. Data Download from iMapBC and the BC Data Catalogue

+### What is the LRDW?
++ If you remember or frequently refer to the LRDW, then you've probably been around for a while.
+The LRDW or Land and Resource Data Warehouse, is the historic name for what is now the BCGW or the BC Geographic Warehouse.

 ### Refreshing Data - the ETL Process